 Over time, the value of those assets increases at a higher rate than they cost to maintain or improve.
 Digital assets like blog posts and premium offers can continue to generate leads years after they were originally created without costing an additional penny.

-Usually have to spend more to see more results and when you stop spending money, the benefits stop.
+Usually, you have to spend more to see more results, and when you stop spending money, the benefits stop.
 Unlike inbound, you don’t get many tangible, long-term assets that continue to generate leads with outbound marketing.

 There are businesses that have found tremendous success by exclusively using inbound marketing or outbound marketing.
 There are also plenty who have done well by using both.
 Ultimately, you have to figure out what’s right for your company by considering the following:

 First, you have to consider who your ideal buyers are and how they normally shop for what you offer.
 Where do they go to learn more about the types of solutions you offer?